mayadata-io/director-charts-internal/README.md

 ```
 ### Deploying OpenEBS Director
 1. Do git clone of the repositories (https://github.com/mayadata-io/enterprise-manifest.git).
-2. Checkout to **1.0.0_mod** branch. ex: git checkout 1.0.0_mod origin/1.0.0_mod
-3.Verify that you are in correct branch. ex: git branch
+2. cd enterprise-manifest/1.0.0
-4. Execute deploy2.sh script and fill in the required values.
+3. Execute deploy2.sh script and fill in the required values.

 ```
     For Example: